-Any person that has worked in print, likely know that when deadlines are tight there is absolutely no room for error.
-In deadline-oriented work environments such as news cycles, print media or legal offices, many times autocratic leadership works.
+Any person that has worked in print, likely knows that when deadlines are tight there is absolutely no room for error.
+In deadline-oriented work environments such as news cycles, print media, or legal offices, many times autocratic leadership works.
 Someone must be in charge and be strict about orders in order for these deadlines to be met.
 When time is of the essence, this is often the only way.

 In situations where something has to be done perfectly and there is no room for error, it is often essential that autocratic leadership is used.
 This is one of the most effective ways to make sure that everyone is following the same guidelines and not just interpreting what needs to be done on their own.

 When something could be dangerous and harm either team members or the general public—autocratic leadership is often essential.
-Electricians, road workers and construction crews are often best-guided by autocratic leaders because they are strong, clear, strict and concise when it comes to their direction.
+Electricians, road workers, and construction crews are often best guided by autocratic leaders because they are strong, clear, strict, and concise when it comes to their direction.
 When rules are this rigid and the leadership is this authoritative, more people will take the imminent danger seriously and do what they are supposed to.

 The Negatives of Autocratic Leadership